14 FAM 720

 (a) Paperboard boxes may be used for easy and average loads up to 10 lbs;

-(b) Metal-stayed paperboard boxes may be used for easy and average loads up to 20 lbs;
+(b) Metal-stayed paperboard boxes for easy and average loads up to 20 lbs;

 (d) Good, rigid, used boxes with all flaps intact are acceptable.